 My life is more than academic work…

-Hopefully this website will meet the needs of academics trying to track down details on some of my research, family and friends interested in the latest photographs, and many others with whom I have a relationship through my varied roles.
+Hopefully this website will meet the needs of academics trying to track down details on some of my research, media looking for background material, and students exploring similar research.
 I’ll say a little about some of these roles on this page.

 Name: Trevor Cairney OAM

 Married to: Carmen

 Universities where I have studied or worked: UNE, Newcastle, Western Sydney University, UNSW Australia, The University of Sydney

 My professional life has had four major strands – teaching and research, university senior management, leadership of business organisations, and directorships of business organisations.
 After undertaking three degrees, in 1981 I was offered my first job in a university teaching English Language and special education and I’ve been in Universities ever since conducting research, teaching and filling other posts.
 Following this first position I held many posts in Universities including positions as Dean of Education and Pro Vice-chancellor (Research) at the University of Western Sydney (1989-2002).